LeviScoffie/Passenger-Counter-App/README.md

 The above error is raised because the code is running in a non-browser environment, such as in a Node.js server-side application, and does not have access to the document object that is defined by the browser.

-- Document Object Model - How you ask Javascript to modify a website
+- Document Object Model - How you ask Javascript to modify a website.

+#### Personalise my App using Netlify

 # LFG!!!!!